peteroupc/classic-wallpaper/uielements.md

 ## End Notes

 [^1]: These two values for pixel density need not match the true pixel density of a particular computer display.
-For example, the drivers that come with Windows version 3.x employ a pixel density that is larger, on average, than the true one to aid readability of text (C. Petzold, _Programming Windows: The Microsoft Guide to Writing Applications for Windows 3_, Microsoft Press, 1990, chapter 14).<br>Moreover, two display modes with the same screen resolution can differ in their pixel density, even if both are meant for displays with the same aspect ratio.
-For example, the pixel density of a 320-&times;-200 display mode can be 40 or 48 vertical pixels per inch, even if both are intended for displays with the 4:3 aspect ratio typical in 2000 and earlier.
+For example, the drivers that come with Windows version 3.x employ a pixel density that is greater, on average, than the true one to aid readability of text (C. Petzold, _Programming Windows: The Microsoft Guide to Writing Applications for Windows 3_, Microsoft Press, 1990, chapter 14).<br>Moreover, two display modes with the same screen resolution can differ in their pixel density, even if both are meant for displays with the same aspect ratio.
+For example, a 320-&times;-200 display mode can have 40 or 48 vertical pixels per inch, even if both are intended for displays with the 4:3 aspect ratio typical in 2000 and earlier.

 [^2]: _Window borders_ are the outer edges of desktop windows.
 Text box borders are also known as "field borders".  _Status field borders_ are the edges of inner boxes found in a _status bar_, which can appear on the bottom of some desktop windows.  _Grouping borders_ are the outer edges of areas that bring together several user-interface elements, such as checkboxes or option buttons ("radio buttons") with a common purpose; grouping borders also serve as horizontal bars that separate parts of a menu.